 - Events are reviewed monthly by staff at the event planning meetings held at 10 a.m. in the City Hall Chase Room.
 Applicants are welcome to attend the meetings to discuss their application submittal.
-If you would like to attend please call 407-599-3463.
+Meeting attendance is only by reservation.
+To make a reservation please call 407-599-3463.

 - Provide a general liability insurance certificate in the amount of $1,000,000 and naming the city as additional insured.
 In some cases, additional insurance may be required.

 - The permit fee and street closure fee (if applicable) will be accepted upon application approval.